Estimating the Number of Infected Cases in COVID-19 Pandemic: Methods

-where $D_i$ are now the number of cases reported at the i\textsuperscript{th} day after the original report date.
-We can let $T$ take a value around or slightly larger than the mean of the incubation periods.
-In the appendix, we give a justification on why our estimate, $\hat{D}_{type1}$, would be a reasonable one. \\ \\ If we can keep track of the delayed estimate $\hat{D}_{type1}$ through time, then we can get a time series which, upon smoothing, could be used to estimate the current missing type I counts.
-For such an estimation to be feasible, we have two requirements.
-One is that the daily reported counts through time would not change too abruptly.
-Thus, our approach would not work well when the infection trend still rises very rapidly.
+where $D_i$ are now the number of cases reported at the i\textsuperscript{th} day after the given report date.
+By intuition from the ideal case and also accounting for the potential delay in testing and reporting, we can let $T$ take a value around or slightly larger than the mean incubation period. \\ \\ If we can keep track of the estimate $\hat{D}_{type1}$ through time, then we can get a time series which, upon smoothing, could be used to estimate the current count of type I cases.
+For such an estimation to be feasible, we have two assumptions.
+One is that the daily reported counts near the given report date would not change too abruptly.
+Thus, our approach may not work well when the infection trend rises very rapidly (e.g., during the initial outbreak of the pandemic).
 During such a period, the safest strategy might be to strictly enforce social distancing.
-But as the overall situation is gradually under control, our estimation would apply.
-The other is knowledge of the duration of the incubation period.
-According to many studies \cite{LauerGrantz2020, BackerKlinkenbergWallinga2020, LintonKobayashi2020}, the incubation periods has a median of around 4-7 days.
-While further studies or data analysis is required to confirm this, we take $T=7$ in our estimation.
-Additionally, it should be cautious that our estimation is valid assuming that the test of coronavirus is sufficiently carried out for the population of interest; insufficient test would render an underestimate of the number of type I cases.
+The other is knowledge of the incubation period.
+A number of studies have been carried out on the estimation of incubation periods, for example, \cite{LauerGrantz2020, LintonKobayashi2020} report a median of 4--7 days, \cite{McAloonCollins2020} gives a mean of 5.8 days, \cite{BackerKlinkenbergWallinga2020} reports a mean of 6.4 days and 6.8 days by fitting the Weibull and lognormal distribution, respectively.
+While further studies are required, we take $T=7$ in our estimation (which we believe also partially accounts for the time gap between the onset of symptoms and the time of report).
+Additionally, it should be cautious that our estimation is valid assuming that the test of coronavirus is sufficiently carried out for the population of interest; insufficient test would render an underestimate.
+Here by sufficient testing we mean whoever or the vast majority of those with symptoms of COVID-19 would take the test.
+While this was hardly true during the initial outbreak of the pandemic due to resources constraints or public awareness of the pandemic, we believe gradually, at least for the US, it becomes reasonably true.